 DO vs MD - What Education is Required to Become an Osteopathic Medical Doctor and Earn a DO Degree?

 A DO is a doctor who completed their training at an osteopathic medical school and earned a Doctorate of Osteopathic Medicine Degree.
 A DO completes the same curriculum (classwork) and hands-on clinical training in osteopathic medical school as an MD does.
 Osteopathic DO physicians then go on to complete the same residencies as an MD, often working together throughout residency and after.
 They take the same specialty board exams as an MD and go on to practice the same jobs.
-The main difference between an MD and a DO is that a DO learns osteopathic manipulative medicine (OMM) also termed osteopathic manipulative technique (OMT).
+The main difference between an MD and a DO is that a DO has a holistic philosophy and learns osteopathic manipulative medicine (OMM) also termed osteopathic manipulative technique (OMT).
 When in medical school, osteopathic medical students complete at least an additional 200 hours of osteopathic manipulative medicine in addition to the standard medical courses.
 OMM philosophical

-ideals focus primarily on the musculoskeletal system and treat symptoms and conditions such as low back pain, muscle strains, stiff joints, build-up of edema, neck pain etc. In general, a larger percentage of DOs compared to MDs, almost 57% according to the American Medical Association, go into primary medical care specialties including family medicine, internal medicine, and pediatrics.
+ideals focus primarily on the musculoskeletal system and treat symptoms and conditions such as low back pain, muscle strains, stiff joints, build-up of edema, neck pain etc. In general, a larger percentage of DOs compared to MDs, almost 57% according to the American Medical Association, go into primary care specialties including family medicine, internal medicine, and pediatrics.
 There are currently 37 accredited DO medical schools in the US and over 121,000 practicing DO physicians.

 Is Residency Different for an MD and a DO?